JoshuHill/JavaScriptDoc-baseline/README.md

 ## Installing Baseline

-1. Add [JSDoc][jsdoc] to your Node.js project as a development dependency:
+1. Add [JSDoc][javascriptdoc] to your Node.js project as a development dependency:

     ```sh
     npm install --save-dev jsdoc